 During her teenage years, Heffernan established a strong kinship with rap music.
 Her wheelchair allowed her entree to many backstage settings, she admits, so she got to meet several of her idols.
 She worked at Elitch Gardens amusement park, and bought a Roland drum machine at age 16, coming up with her own beats.
 Heffernan later graduated from the University of Colorado in Denver with a degree in “music entertainment industry studies with a tech focus.”

 Around the same time, she formed Wheelchair Sports Camp and began releasing music.
-(The name was cheekily lifted from a program that engages disabled youth in physical fitness activities.)
+(The group's moniker playfully derives from a camp that engages disabled kids in physical fitness activities.)
 The musicians have changed over the years, Heffernan being the only constant.
 Another constant: the band tours as often as possible, sometimes playing shows, which Heffernan regrets, at clubs with limited handicap accessibility.

 Today, Heffernan imparts some of her hard-earned wisdom to Denver public school students via Youth on Record